 The site itself is an architectural marvel considering how it was all built without using mortar to join the stones.

-Number 9 – Coffee bean plant
+Number 10 – Coffee Bean Plant

-Starbucks is in debt to East Africans for the discovery of Coffee as scholars suggest that it was Ethiopians who first recognized the energizing effect of the coffee bean plant.
+An unlikely contribution of African Civilization comes from the fact that Starbucks is in debt to East Africans for the discovery of Coffee as scholars suggest that it was Ethiopians who first recognized the energizing effect of the coffee bean plant.